 Starting in the gym and then getting the running bug, I now also swim and go to Pilates.
 However still, as during those increasingly distant days of my youth, I am happiest when exercising outside!

 I joined a local running club, and am an active participant as a “back of the pack” club road, cross country and trail runner and volunteer.
 As well as running on my own or with friends, at club on training nights and going to races, I love the local Saturday morning parkrun, including a good catch-up in the café afterwards with friends.
-I am a sports enthusiast so as well taking part at my own pace in athletics I also love watching most sports including football, cricket and just about ANY sport at the Olympics and Commonwealth Games!
+I am a sports enthusiast so as well taking part in athletics I also love watching most sports including football, cricket and just about ANY sport at the Olympics and Commonwealth Games!

 WHY HANG YOUR GONG?

 As proud as I was of all the medals I received at the end of a running race, (as well as a good deal of shock and awe that I was reaching the finishing line, never-mind earning medals!) they gradually tended to end up forgotten about in several drawers.
 I did choose to “display” a few medals temporarily, by hanging them off, of all things, a Viking helmet!
 Believe me when I say, this wasn’t one of my better ideas.

 So, I started looking around at the medal hangers already on sale for better ways to display medals.
 Most of them were poor-quality imports, usually manufactured from easily breakable perspex or acrylic, and the designs were functional but unimaginative.

 My solution was to design and manufacture some ourselves in the UK.
 Fast forward several months, various design prototypes and several ‘finishes’ culminating in a durable, powder-coated steel medal hanger design.
 The unique paired hanging-bars allow you to easily loop the ribbons without the need to tie or cut them to adjust the height each medal is displayed at.